Red Horse Beer! Most countries have their own super strength lager colloquially termed “wife beater” and in the Philippines it is Red Horse.

 Red Horse Beer in Filipino Society

 Red Horse Beer in its 500 ml bottles is very much a beer for the working classes, with its strength making it very popular at parties for those wishing to get their buzz on.
-It has less affectionally been known as “wife beater” due its strength an proclivity to make gentleman drunk and, well beat wives.
+It has less affectionately been known as “wife beater” due its strength an proclivity to make gentleman drunk and, well beat wives.

 What does Red Horse beer taste like?

 I’m perhaps the wrong person to ask as perfection to me is a nice cold Tanduay Ice, but Red Horse tastes bitter and strong.
 It is very much a mans mans drink in the Philippines (hence why it is not my bag).
+Not quite as bad as a “Super Brew”, or the like, but again too strong for my soft palate.

 Definitely drink Red Horse in the Philippines, if nothing else to try it.
 You can also get smaller 330 ml cans which not only stay cooler but taste a little fresher.